Science Olympiad Disease Detectives Cheat Sheet

 1. Invest in Workforce Development – Continuous training for epidemiologists, laboratory technicians, and community health workers creates a rapid‑response cadre ready for the next crisis.

-2. Strengthen Health Infrastructure – solid supply chains, reliable cold‑storage, and universal health coverage reduce the gaps that pathogens exploit.
+2. Strengthen Health Infrastructure – dependable supply chains, reliable cold‑storage, and universal health coverage reduce the gaps that pathogens exploit.

-3. support Interdisciplinary Collaboration – Partnerships between clinicians, veterinarians, ecologists, and data scientists capture the “One Health” perspective essential for zoonotic threats.
+3. build Interdisciplinary Collaboration – Partnerships between clinicians, veterinarians, ecologists, and data scientists capture the “One Health” perspective essential for zoonotic threats.

 4. Promote Community Ownership – Empowered citizens who understand the rationale behind measures such as mask‑wearing or vaccination are more likely to comply, reducing the need for coercive enforcement.